ashuftw/expert-octo-goggles/content/2019/index.md

 sort_by: Name
 resources:
 - src: 191109.jpg
-  title: '"What makes night within us may leave stars."'
+  title: "\"What makes night within us may leave stars.\""
 - src: 191028.jpg
-  title: '"The moment seizes us."'
+  title: "\"The moment seizes us.\""
 - src: 191004.jpg
   title: Mugshot of the Goodest-Boy-in-the-World.
 - src: 191002.jpeg
-  title: '"It is just us and, in the firmament above, the light of a billion billion dying stars."'
+  title: "\"It is just us and, in the firmament above, the light of a billion billion dying stars.\""
 - src: 190924.jpg
-  title: '"I embraced a cloud,but when I soared it rained."'
+  title: "\"I embraced a cloud,but when I soared it rained.\""
 - src: 190324.jpeg
   title: Vonnegut for the win.
 ---